 A parent, or a person with parental responsibility, has the automatic right to appeal certain decisions made by Local Authorities about a child with special educational needs.
 When a child reaches the end of compulsory education they become a 'young person'.
 The young person has the legal right to make a decision regarding their future education and it is the young person, and not their parents, who has the right of appeal.
-The date this happens is the last Friday in June in the school year the young person becomes 16 (the school year means any time up to the end of August).
+Compulsory School Attendance ends on the last Friday in June in the school year the young person becomes 16 (the school year means any time up to the end of August).

 In some cases, there may be a question of whether a young person has the mental 'capacity' to make this type of decision.
 If there is a disagreement about this issue, the First-tier Tribunal advises that a Telephone Case Management Hearing is requested at the time the appeal is registered to enable this issue to be resolved.

 If there is agreement that a young person does not have capacity, in most cases a parent will be the 'alternative person' and can register the appeal.
 However the Tribunal will expect to see evidence of how the young person's views have been taken into account.

 A young person of 16, who has capacity, can still ask parents to help them but it remains the young person's appeal and the Tribunal will expect the young person to be involved throughout the process.